 Your lack of strong computer literacy

 This is a common reason people fail at programming as well.
 Poor computer literacy can lead to many issues, such as a Lack of understanding between staff members or the computer itself.
-This can make programming very challenging for everyone and the programmers.
+This can make coding very challenging for everyone and the programmers.

 Your lack of programming skills

-This is another common reason people don’t do very well at programming.
+This is another common reason people don’t do very well at coding.
 The same can go for other skills like understanding command and control (C&C) or coding logic.
 A lack of programming skills can make integrating new ideas and functions difficult.

-There are many different reasons why someone may fail at programming.
+There are many different reasons why someone may fail at coding.
 Some people may simply be not comfortable with certain aspects of it.
 Or they may not like the idea of having to do certain things.
 Other things may be related to mental health issues or a personal challenge.

 Having a poor attitude towards computers can be a significant factor in coding failure.
 It can also be related to having a negative self-image.
 This means it can also be associated with having a bad connection with the computer or your device.
-This can make programming difficult as well, as you may not like being required to do certain tasks and be hesitant to ask for help.
+This can make coding difficult as well, as you may not like being required to do certain tasks and be hesitant to ask for help.

 6 Tips for Leveling Up Your Programming Practice